Tibet film festival london | 27 & 28 october, 1 & 2 november 2025

 State of Statelessness is the first-ever Tibetan-language anthology feature film, exploring the profound themes of statelessness and migration through four poignant stories of Tibetans living in exile.
 Directed by Tibetan filmmakers in India, America, and Vietnam, the film captures the painful realities of a scattered people, from a father’s tale of the Mekong River to a son’s discovery of a family secret in Dharamshala.

-The screening will be followed by a storytelling workshop led by Dr. Dawa Lokyitsang at the nearby Poetry Society drawing on the themes of the film.
+The screening will be followed by a storytelling workshop* led by Dr. Dawa Lokyitsang at the nearby Poetry Society drawing on the themes of the film. *The workshop requires a separate ticket, details are below!

 “Our Stories, Our History” A Tibetan Memory and Narratives Workshop with Dr. Dawa Lokyitsang